oconnordaniel/dans-homepage/_posts/2023-03-05-automation.md

 ansible-playbook ansible-play/deploy.yml
 ```

 and my site is updated.

+Note: There's a little more in the `deploy.yml` play.
+But the rest is getting Jekyll and Bundler setup.

 ### Step 3.
 Github action

 Next step will be to get gethub actions to run my ansible play.
 But that's another post.